get YourPretarinedNetwork and load pre-trained weights for it

 raise NotImplementedError

-specifies the pruning sparsity, ranging from 0.0 to 1.0.
-Larger sparsity corresponds to a more lightweight model.op_types
+sparsityspecifies the pruning sparsity, ranging from 0.0 to 1.0.
+Larger sparsity corresponds to a more lightweight model.op_typesspecifies the type of pruned operation and can be eitherConv2dorConv3d, or both of them.optimizer,trainer, andcriterionare the same as pre-training your network.

 - Use the pruner to generate the pruning mask